pistolshrimpgames/pistolshrimpgames.github.io/pages/simple/simple_script_reference.md

 All properties may be marked to be a collection, indicated by `{ curly braces }`, meaning multiples of any matching property may be stored in it.
 Value-type collections (including vector and orientation) always initialize with one member.
 Component-type collections may be empty, which is equivalent to null.

+Evaluating or Assigning a `{ collection }` to a number will yield the size of the collection.

 #### Collection Indexer

 TODO: Write me.